realA10001986/Remote/README.md

 ##### &#9193; Battery monitoring/warnings

 Enable or disable battery monitoring and respective warnings.
-Battery monitoring requires using an "M"-version Control Board, or a non-M version with the BatMon Add-On, plus a properly connected LiPo battery.
+Battery monitoring requires using Control Board versions 1.6M or >= 1.7, plus a properly connected LiPo battery.

 If the battery level is lower than 8 percent, a warning is issued.
 The way it is given depends on hardware and software settings, see [here](#battery-monitoring).